ignakio/Ms1.BeeliveFitCo./README.md

 - [Typewolf](https://www.typewolf.com/) - Typewolf was used to help get an insight into popular font pairings and for seeing what may work from google fonts selections.

-- [Font Awesome](https://fontawesome.com/) - Font awesome provided the icons and code for the icons used in the about us section, deliveries and the footer.
+- [Font Awesome](https://fontawesome.com/) - Font awesome provided the icons and code for the icons used in the about us section, and footer.

 ## 5.3 Workspace, Repositories and Version Control